panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-02-17-PMC/2021-02-17-PMC_Summary.md

 * WP4 - Sandor reported no issues, with a new verion of the portal planned by the end of December.
 Meetings with ExPaNDS to define new harmonised KPIs for which a snapshot will be taken towards the end of March.
 Andy asked whether Sandor has looked and contributed to the document from Anton (**ANDY, can you please link it**) and Sandor replied that not yet.

 * WP5 - Virtual Neutron and X-ray Laboratory (VINYL): Juncheng and Carsten reported working towards the next deliverable, more Jupyter Notebookes and collaborating with WP4 to export simulated data to NeXuS.
 The path to follow towards the next milestones (due in M42) will be looked at and new internal milestones set up if required.
 Jordi asked about the ESRF's contribution to WP5 and Juncheng replied that no sizeable contribution took place in 2020, however in 2021 ESRF staff is attending meetings.
 Jordi asked to be informed of how the ESRF contribution is progressing.
 Andy will send to Carsten and Juncheng the details of the two ESRF staff involved in migrating Consyl to the cloud, which could be integrated within WP5.

 * WP6 - EOSC Integration: Jean-François reported the [AAI training](https://www.panosc.eu/events/panosc-umbrellaid-technical-training/) from last week which received positive feedback from attendees.
 Work is ongoing with teh services description and he requested an slot in the PMC of mid-March (17/03) to talk aboutthis topic.
 Andy asked whether he is answering the request for feedback from EOSC Hub and Jean-François replied that no as there was very few interaction to which Andy replied that saying that would be  valuable feedback.

 * WP7 - Sustainability: Ornela was absent.
 Florian reported issues with the cost collection.
-ILL and XFEL information is pending (some info from ELI is pending as well but he is working to obtain the data).
-This is very important as the cost collection is a key piece of information to support the business models and sustainability.
+ILL and XFEL information is pending (some update of the costs from ELI is pending as well but he is working on it with Teodor).
+This is very important as the cost collection is a key piece of information to support the business model and sustainability plan and more generally the analysis of the cost drivers.
 Work in the sustainability report is about to start and there is a deliverable to be submitted in May, so it is very urgent to obtain this information.
 Otherwise, the option is to exclude some of the partners from the deliverable on metrics and costs and as a consequence, in the sustainability report.
-Jamie agreed to chase this information at the ILL, while XFEL's Management is reviewing the information before it can be provided.
-Ornela interviewed all WP leaders for the sustainability plan, with exception of WP3 that is missing.
+Jamie agreed to chase this information at the ILL (Ornela will be in touch with Jamie), while XFEL's Management is reviewing the information before it can be provided.
+Ornela interviewed all WP leaders for the sustainability plan, with the exception of WP3 that is missing.
 It was agreed that Ornela will re-contact Tobias.

 * WP8 - Staff and User Training: Thomas was absent.
 Florian reported the [train the trainer workshop](https://www.panosc.eu/events/panosc-expands-internal-workshop-train-the-trainers-1/) taking place.
 Feedback will be collected ahead of the 2nd session.
 A review of risks related to WP8 took place and work is ongoing to provide the missing information that Jordi requests to mark the milestone as achieved in the EU Portal.